ChangeVision/astah-miro-plugin/README.md

 - Export to miro
     - UML Class diagram

+*Note:* Some expressions such as attributes and operations of class diagrams are not supported.

 *Note:* This plugin is an experimental version therefore no product support is provided.

 ## How to install